 Richards has seen this time and again when people tell him they want to get serious about their finances.

 They want to invest.
-They want to make plans for the future.
+They want to take control of financial future.

 But when asked about their current financial position, they don’t really know what’s going on.

 Garb a piece of paper and draw a line down the middle and make a list.

 On the left side, list all your assets: bank accounts, the value of your home, any savings, any property investments, shares, superannuation.

 On the right side, list all your liabilities: things like your debts – credit card debt, mortgages, and education loans, car loans.